* U.S. companies benefit from cheap shale gas - BDI

 ASIAN INDUSTRIALS ALSO WORRIED

-Similar concerns are also being raised in Asia, where industry makes up a high share of economic output in leading economies such as Japan and South Korea, who are the world's biggest importers of liquefied natural gas (LNG).
+Similar concerns are also being raised in Asia, where industry makes up a large share of economic output in leading economies such as Japan and South Korea, who are the world's biggest importers of liquefied natural gas (LNG).

 At $13.50 per mmBtu, Asian spot prices for LNG are even higher than in Europe.